quynhngx/Cypress-automation-01/README.md

 ```sh
 npx cypress run --headed --browser chrome
 ```
-Note: Remember to config the spec pattern in cypress.config.js file first, for example you want to run all the files with extension `.js` in cypress\integration\examples folder, config inside the section `e2e`
+**NOTE**: Remember to config the spec pattern in cypress.config.js file first, for example you want to run all the files with extension `.js` in cypress\integration\examples folder, config inside the section `e2e`

 ```sh
 e2e:{